Benlagra/RepData_PeerAssessment1/PA1_template.md

 This looks very similar to the previous histogram.
 The only difference is the frequency of the central bin, which went from 28 to 36.
 This corresponds to exactly 8 additions to the mean value of the total number of steps per day, which are located in the central bin as we've seen earlier.

-The new mean and median are given by
+The new mean and median are 10766 and 10766 as given by

 ```r
 mean(tsdc$steps)